awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-blockdevicemapping-ebs.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VolumeSize`  <a name="cfn-ec2-launchtemplate-blockdevicemapping-ebs-volumesize"></a>
 The size of the volume, in GiBs\.
 You must specify either a snapshot ID or a volume size\.
-If you specify a snapshot, the default is the snapshot size\.
-You can specify a volume size that is equal to or larger than the snapshot size\.
 The following are the supported volumes sizes for each volume type:
 +  `gp2` and `gp3`: 1\-16,384
 +  `io1` and `io2`: 4\-16,384
 +  `st1` and `sc1`: 125\-16,384